CarterBoyd/wordSearchSolver/README.md

 Word Search program in C

 This is a word search program designed in C that was originally created in 2019 when I was first learning java.
-Compared to the java version this one will be able to go diagonally so that it can complete the real wordSearch process. unlike the java version which takes the dictionary txt file and adds those words to a set this method uses a 2D linked list.
-Where the first linked list is just a 27 node linked list from A - Z to signify the first letter for every word.
+Compared to the java version this one will be able to go diagonally making it a complete word search.
+The program requires two files in the line arguement in order to work [gridExample.txt](https://github.com/CarterBoyd/wordSearch/files/6844801/specExample.txt) is what the grid should look like in order for the program to work.
-Inside the alphabet linked list is the real list of every word that starts with that letter.

-# Possible changes
-i should make the letter list an array with 27 for every letter
+[dictionary.txt](https://github.com/CarterBoyd/wordSearch/files/6844802/dictionary.txt) is an add on of a ton of words, the size of the dictionary file will be what determines how long the program will run (it took 2 seconds on my laptop when making this and using a 40 x 40 sized grid.